 To help respond the diverse needs and challenges of rural areas, Cohesion Policy also provides targeted and coordinated set of investments through integrated territorial and local development strategies.
 The Commission carries out further research to identify the territorial scope and other features of these strategies, and publishes information on the mapping webtool Strat-Board.

-In the 2014-2020 period, Cohesion Policy funds support around 700 territorial and local development strategies beyond urban areas through the so called integrated territorial tools.
+In the 2014-2020 period, Cohesion Policy funds support more than 900 territorial and local development strategies beyond urban areas through the so called integrated territorial tools.
 In rural areas, the majority of these tools are community-led local development (CLLD), but integrated territorial investment (ITI) and other national approaches also play an important role for these areas.
 ITI strategies include a larger percentage of rural areas close to a city, while CLLD strategies are more often covering remote towns and small urban areas.
 More than half of these strategies draw resources also from the rural development fund (EAFRD), and sometimes the fisheries fund (EMFF) besides the Cohesion Policy funds.

 In addition, many sustainable urban development strategies also cover and support rural areas in recognition of the importance of rural-urban linkages.
 The emergence of the functional area approach can bring new opportunities for rural areas in pooling resources, providing sustainable access to services or facilitating mutually beneficial partnerships on specific subjects (e.g. food procurement, regional mobility).